activitystream/slate/source/analytics.md

 Property | Description
 -------- | -----------
 {series} | The series name that you specified in the message {dimensions} | list of dimensions to group by.
-This is either the 'metric' dimension, origin, related entity types or any value from the dimensions section in your [data-point message](/as-api.html#data-point-message-properties).
+This is either the 'metric' dimension, source, related entity types or any value from the dimensions section in your [data-point message](/as-api.html#data-point-message-properties).
 {metric} | Metrics to include and the aggregation to user with simple time-series this is either value or count. </br>Metric calculations for aggregated results: sum:, min:, max:
 {granularity} | The aggregation period/duration - defaults to a day</br> Named values: "all", "none", "minute", "fifteen_minute", "thirty_minute", "hour", "day"</br>ISO 8601 Period examples: P2W = 2 Weeks, P3M = 3 Months, PT1H = 1 Hour, PT1H30M = 1 Hour and 30 minutes, PT0.750S = 750 milliseconds</br>The period specified can not be shorter than the minimum granularity of the time-series which is, by default, 1 minute in AS Analytics.</br>(Finer grained results can only be attained in the AS Event Processor for new/incoming test results).
 {from} | defaults to today@midnight (see period section for fixed offsets) </br>Period example: “P-1D” can be used to start exactly 24 hours ago.